Mobile App Strategy: Determine Your App’s Goals

 Mobile product strategy as a process is not just about creating an app or website that will work on any device.
 It’s about understanding how people are using their devices to access information and then building your product around those habits.

-Here at Mobiversal, we approach product strategy very seriously, so that the entire process includes: objectives definition, market & user research, competitive analysis, positioning, MVP concepting, and marketing strategy consultancy.
+Here at Mobiversal, we approach product strategy very seriously, so the entire process includes: objectives definition, market & user research, competitive analysis, positioning, MVP concepting, and marketing strategy consultancy.
 We’ll approach each one of these steps systematically and in-depth, with the goal of creating a mobile app that not only meets your objectives but also provides value to your target audience.

 We’ll look into common mobile application objectives and their metrics in this article, like customer retention, product awareness, engagement, conversion rates, sales volume or leads generated.
 Also, when defining the objective for your mobile app project there are some key factors that need consideration: what kind of audience will use the app?
 What is the desired outcome from this project?
 How many people will see my mobile application?